Updated July 2024

 1 dozen daffodils, picked while you wait, from Millhouse Farm, Marlow Common, 1939 = 2d

-A half peck loaf of bread, price as fixed by MP William Burt Esq during severe winter of 1767/8 = 6d [half peck loaf was a typical size at this period, weighing 8lbs 11oz.
-Remember poor ate bread for every meal, and sometimes only bread in such bad times]
+A half peck loaf of bread, price as fixed by MP William Burt Esq during severe winter of 1767/8 = 6d [a half peck loaf was the typical loaf size at this period, weighing 8lbs 11oz.
+Remember that poor ate bread for every meal, and sometimes only bread for a meal]

 "Large" loaf of bread Little Marlow 1847 = 4 pence.